On the construction of Riemannian three-spaces with smooth inverse mean curvature foliation: Introduction

 \section{Introduction}

-General relativity is a metric theory of gravity which makes it to be highly non-trivial to assign, in a sensible way, mass, energy, linear and angular momenta to bounded spatial regions.
-Yet, since the early seventies, it is also part of the common suppositions that the proper analytic characterization of highly energetic processes will be intractable unless suitable quasi-local, and possibly quasi-conserved, quantities can be found \cite{geroch,Penrose-1982,Christodoulou-Yau-1986}.
+General relativity is a metric theory of gravity that makes it highly non-trivial to assign, in a sensible way, mass, energy, linear and angular momenta to bounded spatial regions.
+Yet, since the early seventies, it is also part of the common suppositions that the proper analytic characterization of highly energetic processes will be intractable unless suitable quasi-local, and possibly quasi-conserved, quantities can be found \cite{geroch, Penrose-1982, Christodoulou-Yau-1986}.
 The first important step towards the realization of these objectives was made by Geroch \cite{geroch} whose proposal greatly inspired most of the later developments.
 Geroch's quasi-local argument, in proving the positive mass theorem, assumed both the existence of an inverse mean curvature foliation and that the inspected timeslice is maximal \cite{geroch}.
-Since then considerable progress had been made in proving the global existence of inverse mean curvature foliations \cite{HusIlm97,HusIlm01,Bray01,Bray09}.
-This is essential in getting a proof not merely of a quasi-local version of the positive mass theorem but also that of, its close relative, the Penrose inequality \cite{geroch,JangWald77,Jang78,Kijowski-1986,Jezierski-Kijowski-1987,Jezierski-1994,Jezierski-1994b,Joerg01, Jezierski-Kijowski-2004,Szabados-2004}.
-One of the most important step forward was the proof of the Riemannian Penrose inequality by Huisken and Ilmanen \cite{HusIlm97,HusIlm01} (see also \cite{Bray01,Bray09}) which, under suitable conditions, also yields a quasi-local proof of the positive energy theorem.\footnote{It is important to be emphasized here that the positive energy theorem was proven originally in the late seventies by applying completely different techniques by Schoen, Yau and Witten \cite{Schoen-Yau-1979,Schoen-Yau-1979PRL,Schoen-Yau-1981, Witten-1981,Schoen-Yau-2017}.} In proving the existence (in the weak sense) of inverse mean curvature foliations, the involved timeslices were assumed to be maximal to guarantee the non-negativity of the scalar curvature of the Riemannian three-metric \cite{HusIlm97,HusIlm01}.
+Since then, considerable progress had been made in proving the global existence of inverse mean curvature foliations \cite{HusIlm97, HusIlm01, Bray01, Bray09}.
+This is essential in getting a proof not merely of a quasi-local version of the positive mass theorem but also that of its close relative; the Penrose inequality \cite{geroch, JangWald77, Jang78, Kijowski-1986, Jezierski-Kijowski-1987, Jezierski-1994, Jezierski-1994b, Joerg01, Jezierski-Kijowski-2004, Szabados-2004, Mars-2009, Mars-2016}\,\footnote{For a more detailed account on the related references see,e.g.~\cite{Szabados-2004, Mars-2009, Mars-2016}.}.
+One of the most important steps forward was the proof of the Riemannian Penrose inequality by Huisken and Ilmanen \cite{HusIlm97, HusIlm01} (see also \cite{Bray01, Bray09}) which, under suitable conditions, also yields a quasi-local proof of the positive energy theorem.\footnote{It is important to be emphasized here that the positive energy theorem was proven originally in the late seventies by applying completely different techniques by Schoen, Yau and Witten \cite{Schoen-Yau-1979, Schoen-Yau-1979PRL, Schoen-Yau-1981, Witten-1981, Schoen-Yau-2017}.} In proving the the Riemannian Penrose inequality, the scalar curvature of the Riemannian three-metric on the involved timeslices was assumed to be non-negative \cite{HusIlm97, HusIlm01}.
 Thereby, it is an interesting question on its own right if smooth inverse mean curvature foliations do exist whenever the non-negativity of the scalar curvature of the Riemannian three-metric is not guaranteed.